Tackling air quality

 What we are doing to improve our air quality

-Recent government data shows that air quality on a section of the A167 Tyne Bridge and Central Motorway and part of the A1058 Coast Road will still be above legal limits by 2021 unless action is taken.
-The government has told us we must address this.
+Government had issued us with a legal order to take action after data showed that air quality on a section of the A167 Tyne Bridge and Central Motorway and part of the A1058 Coast Road will still be above legal limits by 2021 unless action is taken.

 We are already working on a number of initiatives to improve air quality.